justeattakeaway/pie/apps/pie-docs/src/components/text-input/code/code.md

 This component integrates easily with various frontend frameworks and can be customised through a set of properties.

+{% notification {
+  type: "information",
+  iconName: "engineers",
+  message: "You can try out this component on our [Storybook](https://webc.pie.design/?path=/docs/text-input--sizes) instance!"
+} %}

 ## Installation

 To install `pie-text-input` in your application via `npm` or `yarn`: